ozzy4654/CG-Challenge/README.md

 <H2>Things to note</H2>
 <p>
+● Clone Repo and use Android Studio to build.
+Note this sample App will only work on Android Devices 7.0+ <br>
 ● Make sure Map Api Support is enabled for the project.
 Visit here: https://developers.google.com/maps/documentation/android-sdk/start <br>

 Choose one of the following ways to get your API key from Android Studio:<br>